The Hispanic community is one of the fastest growing communities in America this decade.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 57.0% to 2.3%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Federal Heights took the distinction of being the most Hispanic, while Cherry Hills Village was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Federal Heights took the distinction of being the most Hispanic or Latino, while Cherry Hills Village was the least Hispanic or Latino city.

 The City of Federal Heights is a Home Rule Municipality located in Adams County, Colorado, United States.
 As of the 2010 census, the city had a population of 11,467.